CloudBoltSoftware/cb-applet/README.md

     "all": ["target3"]
   },
   "hui": {
+    "fullPage": {
+      "label": "Applet Label",
-    "huiPageName": ["huiTarget1", "huiTarget2"],
+      "position": ["huiTarget1", "huiTarget2"]
-    "anotherHuiPageName": ["all"],
+    },
     "all": ["huiTarget3"]
   }
 }
 ```

-In this example, for both the SSP and the HUI, the page called `pageName` will render in the `target1` and `target2` targets. the page called `anotherPageName` will render the applet in all targets.
+In this example, the page called `pageName` will render in the `target1` and `target2` targets.
+The page called `anotherPageName` will render the applet in all targets.
 All pages will have the applet rendered in the `target3` target if the page has a `target3`.
 This is especially useful for cross-app additions, like footers or navigation items added to every page.
-The HUI targets mimics the SSP format, but may differ on specific page and target names available.
+The HUI targets will differ on specific page and target names available and more closely match the exceptions listed below.

 There will be a list of targets for the SSP and HUI in official documentation.
-However, all targets are discoverable by creating a simple applet that runs console.logs out the `page` and `area` props of the `TheApplet` component and setting the `met_targets` to `{"ssp": {"all": ["all"]}}`.
+However, all targets are discoverable by creating a simple applet that runs console.logs out the `page` and `area` props of the `TheApplet` component and setting the `met_targets` to `{"ssp": {"all": ["all"]}, "hui": {"all": ["all"]}}`

 Two exceptions to this target discoverability are represented by these examples: